drvinceknight/pfm/book/tools-for-mathematics/06-probability/introduction/main.md

 - calculating the conditional chances of an event occurring given another event occurring.

-Here we will see how to instruct a computer to sample such events.
+Here you will see how to instruct a computer to sample such events.

 ```{important}
 In this chapter we will cover: